wipegup/mod-4-gear-up-outlines/1811/template.md

   1) Fork this repo

-  2) Inside your cohort folder, create a new file and copy the outline into it
+  2) Go to your cohort folder, create a new file and copy the outline into it

   3) Complete the outline